cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.13: Domain Owner Email published in DNS

-Confirm the Applicant's control over the FQDN by (i) sending an email to a DNS domain name holder, (ii) including a Random Value in the email, and (iii) receiving a confirming response utilizing the Random Value.
-The CA MUST send the email to an email address found in the CAA ContactEmail property record of the Authorization Domain Name as defined in Appendix B.
+Confirming the Applicant's control over the FQDN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
+The Random Value MUST be sent to an email address identified as a CAA contactemail property record as defined in Appendix B.

+Each email MAY confirm control of multiple FQDNs, provided that the DNS contactemail email address is the same for each Authorized Domain Name being validated.

+The Random Value SHALL be unique in each email.
+The email MAY be re-sent in its entirety, including the re-use of the Random Value, provided that its entire contents and recipient SHALL remain unchanged.
+The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
+The CPS MAY specify a shorter validity period for Random Values.

+Note: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
+This method is suitable for validating Wildcard Domain Names.

+##### 3.2.2.4.14: Email to DNS TXT Contact

+Confirming the Applicant's control over the FQDN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
+The Random Value MUST be sent to an email address identified as a DNS TXT record email contact.
+See Appendix B for the for the format of the DNS TXT record email contact.

-Each email MAY confirm control of multiple FQDNs, provided the email address used is a DNS contact email address for each ADN being validated.
+Each email MAY confirm control of multiple FQDNs, provided that the DNS contactemail email address is the same for each Authorized Domain Name being validated.

 The Random Value SHALL be unique in each email.
 The email MAY be re-sent in its entirety, including the re-use of the Random Value, provided that its entire contents and recipient SHALL remain unchanged.
 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values.

 Note: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.

 #### 3.2.2.5 Authentication for an IP Address
 For each IP Address listed in a Certificate, the CA SHALL confirm that, as of the date the Certificate was issued, the Applicant has control over the IP Address by: